Bahler-Lab/pyphe/README.md

 #### Prerequisites
 1. This tool will only run on Linux operating systems and uses the SANE library for image acquisition.

 2. Make sure your scanner is installed correctly and you can acquire images using the scanimage command.
 The Gray mode will only work on Epson V800 scanners (potentially the V700 and V750 model as well) and the TPU8x10 transmission scanning source must be enabled.
-This was first implemented in by Zackrisson et al in the [scanomatics pipeline](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5015956/) and requires the installation of a hacked SANE driver.
+This was first implemented in by Zackrisson et al. in the [scanomatics pipeline](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5015956/) and requires the installation of a hacked SANE driver.
 See the instructions in their [wiki](https://github.com/Scan-o-Matic/scanomatic/wiki/Installing-scanners) for how to do this.

 2. Make sure [ImageMagick](https://imagemagick.org/index.php) is installed and the 'convert' tool can be called from the command line.

-3. If the Pyphe toolbox has been installed correctly, you should be able to run pyphe-scan in your terminal.
+3. If the Pyphe toolbox has been installed correctly, you should be able to run _pyphe-scan_ in your terminal.
 If not, check that the files in the 'bin' directory are executable and the bin folder has been added to your path variable.

 4. With a laser cutter, make a fixture to hold your plates in place.
 We provide an svg file with the cutting shape in the Documentation directory.
 Use tape to hold your fixture into place, it should be pushed against the back of the scanner (where the cables are) with the top of the plates facing left.
 Pyphe-scan and pyphe-quantify come pre-configured for using the provided fixture on an Epson V800 scanner but it is easy to add your own fixture and cropping settings.
 If you want to use your own fixture, see below of how to add the geometry information to pyphe-scan.

-### Scan plates
+#### Scan plates

 1. Open the file manager and navigate to the folder in which you want to save your images.
 The script will create a sub-folder that begins with the current date to save all your images.